cascer1/cascer1.github.io/_posts/2018-04-28-why-openaps.md

 ---
-title: "Why every diabetic should switch to a closed-loop system"
+title: Why every diabetic should switch to a closed-loop system
 ---

 lorem ipsum, dolor sit amet